 In 2019, the IASB issued amendments to IAS 39 (interest rate benchmark reform phase I), providing relief from some of the effectiveness requirements.
 For the purpose of the expected effectiveness, it is assumed that the benchmark reform will not alter the cash flows.
 Further, a hedge will not disqualify if the actual result of the hedge falls outside the band of 80-125 percent, if the other requirements for applying hedge accounting are fulfilled.
 The relief covers the period during which uncertainty on the timing and the amount of the amended or replaced reference rates exists.
+The IASB issued further amendments to IAS 39 (Interest Rate Benchmark Reform phase 2) that complement the amendments issued in 2019, effective from January 1, 2021.
+The amendments further introduce reliefs from existing hedge accounting requirements, for example that hedge accounting would not discontinue solely due to the benchmark reform.
+The amendments further require that the hedging relationships and documentations are amended to reflect changes in the hedged item, the hedging instrument and the hedged risk (which do not represent a discontinuation of the exiting hedge).
 Based on this, the current uncertainty in relation to reference rates that have not yet been amended or replaced does not have an impact on the Group's ability to use fair value hedge accounting on existing hedging relationships.

 The following table sets forth the Group's hedging derivatives and the hedged fixed interest rate financial instruments, including a breakdown of the hedging derivatives as at the dates indicated by the major reference rates as considered above as at the dates and for the years indicated.
-The reliefs provided in the amendments to IAS 39 by the IASB are used on hedging relationships covering fair value changes on interest rate risk on LIBOR and the reference rates on the Scandinavian markets while the uncertainty of future cash flows related to the reform of EURIBOR, subsequent to the amendment of the calculation method, is less significant.

-Changes in

-fair value used for

-Nominal Carryin g amount calculating hedge in-
+Nominal Carryin g amount Changes in fair value used for calculating hedge in-

 amount Assets Liabilities effectiveness

-(DKK in millions)
+(DKK in n millions)

+Interest rate swaps as at and for the year ended December 31, 2021

+CIBOR 13,735

+STIBOR 142,924

+NIBOR 20,175

+EURIBOR 267,143

+LIBOR 105,073

+Other 38,010

+Total 587,060 7,671 3,968 (6,093)

-Interest rate swaps as at and for the year ended December 31,
+Interest rate swaps as at and for the year ended December 31, 2020

-2020

 CIBOR 7,479

 STIBOR 89,232

 NIBOR 13,705

 EURIBOR 240,788

 LIBOR 85,649

 Other 32,014

 Total 468,868 14,238 3,384 1,219

-Interest rate swaps as at and for the year ended December 31,

-2019

-CIBOR 8,194

-STIBOR 77,119

-NIBOR 48,829

-EURIBOR 256,643

-LIBOR 85,848

-Other 39,378

-Total 516,012 9,822 2,140 1,594